dapclark/UCI-HAR-Dataset/ReadMe.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-## Approach

-To complete the assignment, I began by working to create the complete, combined data set, in this order:
+## 1. Merges the training and the test sets to create one data set.

 ### Import and Label Subject Numbers
 1. Import "test" subject numbers and name the column "subject."